bounswe/bounswe2023group7/reports/lab_report_4.md

 | Creating Empty Placeholders Pages for Mobile | [#292](https://github.com/bounswe/bounswe2023group7/issues/292) | Furkan Ülke | 30mins | 30mins |

 ## Planned vs. Actual
 We actually thought that we would exclude events and update groups but there was no assigne about that mistakenly.
-We will have assignment for someone this week.
+We will have an assignment for someone this week.

 ## Your plans for the next week